cea-trust-platform/trust-documentation/doc/source/srcs/quick_start.md

 ```
 trust -evol Obstacle &
 ```
-This tool allows to launch calculation and visualize results "one the flight".
+This tool allows to launch calculation and visualize results "on the flight".

 To launch the calculation, click on the button `Start computation!`.